Package insert / prescribing information

 (N = 136)

-There was a dose response for propafenone hydrochloride extended-release capsules for the tachycardia free period as shown in the proportional hazard analysis and the Kaplan-Meier curves presented in Figure 1.
+There was a dose response for propafenone ER capsules for the tachycardia-free period as shown in the proportional hazard analysis and the Kaplan-Meier curves presented in Figure 1.

-In additional analyses, propafenone hydrochloride extended-release capsules (225 mg twice daily, 325 mg twice daily, and 425 mg twice daily) was also shown to prolong time to the first recurrence of symptomatic AF from Day 5 (steady-state pharmacokinetics were attained).
-The antiarrhythmic effect of propafenone hydrochloride extended-release capsules was not influenced by age, gender, history of cardioversion, duration of AF, frequency of AF or use of medication that lowers heart rate.
-Similarly, the antiarrhythmic effect of propafenone hydrochloride extended-release capsules was not influenced by the individual use of calcium channel blockers, beta-blockers or digoxin.
-Too few non-White patients were enrolled to assess the influence of race on effects of propafenone hydrochloride extended-release capsules.
+In additional analyses, propafenone ER capsules (225 mg twice daily, 325 mg twice daily, and 425 mg twice daily) was also shown to prolong time to the first recurrence of symptomatic AF from Day 5 (steady-state pharmacokinetics were attained).
+The antiarrhythmic effect of propafenone HCl extended-release was not influenced by age, gender, history of cardioversion, duration of AF, frequency of AF, or use of medication that lowers heart rate.
+Similarly, the antiarrhythmic effect of propafenone ER capsules was not influenced by the individual use of calcium channel blockers, beta‑blockers, or digoxin.
+Too few non-white patients were enrolled to assess the influence of race on effects of propafenone ER capsules.

-No difference in the average heart rate during the first recurrence of symptomatic arrhythmia between propafenone hydrochloride extended-release capsules and placebo was observed.
+No difference in the average heart rate during the first recurrence of symptomatic arrhythmia between proprafenone ER capsules and placebo was observed.

-In a European multicenter trial [(European Rythmonorm SR Atrial Fibrillation Trial (ERAFT)], 2 doses of propafenone hydrochloride extended-release capsules (325 mg twice daily and 425 mg twice daily) and placebo were compared in 293 patients with documented electrocardiographic evidence of symptomatic paroxysmal AF.
-The patient population in this trial was 61% male, 100% White with a mean age of 61 years.
+In a European multicenter trial (European Rythmonorm SR Atrial Fibrillation Trial [ERAFT]), 2 doses of propafenone ER capsules (325 mg twice daily and 425 mg twice daily) and placebo were compared in 293 patients with documented electrocardiographic evidence of symptomatic paroxysmal AF.
+The patient population in this trial was 61% male, 100% white with a mean age of 61 years.
 Patients had a median duration of AF of 3.3 years, and 61% were taking medications that lowered heart rate.
-At baseline, 15% of the patients were treated with calcium channel blockers (verapamil and diltiazem), 42% with beta-blockers and 8% with digoxin.
+At baseline, 15% of the patients were treated with calcium channel blockers (verapamil and diltiazem), 42% with beta-blockers, and 8% with digoxin.
 During a qualifying period of up to 28 days, patients had to have 1 ECG-documented incident of symptomatic AF.
-The double-blind treatment phase consisted of a 4 day loading period followed by a 91-day efficacy period.
+The double-blind treatment phase consisted of a 4-day loading period followed by a 91-day efficacy period.
 Symptomatic arrhythmias were documented by electrocardiogram monitoring.

-In ERAFT, propafenone hydrochloride extended-release capsules were shown to prolong the time to the first recurrence of symptomatic atrial arrhythmia from Day 5 of randomization (primary efficacy analysis).
-The proportional hazard analysis revealed that both propafenone hydrochloride extended-release capsules doses were superior to placebo.
-The antiarrhythmic effect of propafenone hydrochloride extended-release capsules was not influenced by age, gender, duration of AF, frequency of AF or use of medication that lowers heart rate.
+In ERAFT, propafenone ER capsules was shown to prolong the time to the first recurrence of symptomatic atrial arrhythmia from Day 5 of randomization (primary efficacy analysis).
+The proportional hazard analysis revealed that both doses of propafenone ER capsules were superior to placebo.
+The antiarrhythmic effect of propafenone ER was not influenced by age, gender, duration of AF, frequency of AF, or use of medication that lowers heart rate.
 It was also not influenced by the individual use of calcium channel blockers, beta-blockers or digoxin.
-Too few non-White patients were enrolled to assess the influence of race on the effects of propafenone hydrochloride extended-release capsules.
-There was a slight increase in the incidence of centrally diagnosed asymptomatic AF or atrial flutter in each of the 2 propafenone hydrochloride extended-release capsules treatment groups compared to placebo.
+Too few non-white patients were enrolled to assess the influence of race on the effects of propafenone ER capsules.
+There was a slight increase in the incidence of centrally diagnosed asymptomatic AF or atrial flutter in each of the 2 treatment groups receiving propafenone ER capsules compared with placebo.

 How Supplied/Storage and Handling

-Propafenone Hydrochloride Extended-Release Capsules, USP 325 mg are available as hard gelatin capsules containing 325 mg of propafenone HCl.
-The capsule is a blue opaque cap and a white opaque body, with 'I 145' imprinted on cap in black ink, containing white to off white, round, biconvex mini tablets plain on both sides.
+Propafenone Hydrochloride Extended Release Capsules, USP, 325 mg are available as hard gelatin capsules containing 325 mg of propafenone HCl.
+The capsule is an orange opaque cap printed "par/210" in black ink and white opaque body printed "par/210" in black ink.

-Propafenone Hydrochloride Extended-Release Capsules, USP 425 mg are available as hard gelatin capsules containing 425 mg of propafenone HCl.
-The capsule is a green opaque cap and a white opaque body, with 'I 144' imprinted on cap in black ink, containing white to off white, round, biconvex mini tablets plain on both sides.
+Propafenone Hydrochloride Extended Release Capsules, USP, 425 mg are available as hard gelatin capsules containing 425 mg of propafenone HCl.
+The capsule is a red opaque cap printed "par/211" in black ink and white opaque body printed "par/211" in black ink.

 Patient Counseling Information

-- If patients experience symptoms that may be associated with altered electrolyte balance, such as excessive or prolonged diarrhea, sweating, vomiting, or loss of appetite or thirst, these conditions should be immediately reported to their health care provider.
+- Instruct patients to report symptoms that may be associated with altered electrolyte balance, such as excessive or prolonged diarrhea, sweating, vomiting, or loss of appetite or thirst.

-- Patients should be instructed NOT to double the next dose if a dose is missed.
+- Instruct patients not to double the next dose if a dose is missed.
 The next dose should be taken at the usual time.

-Propafenone Hydrochloride Extended-Release Capsules, USP, are a prescription medicine that is used:
+Propafenone HCl ER capsules is a prescription medicine that is used:

 - in certain people who have a heart rhythm disorder called atrial fibrillation (AF)